 My research interests broadly include political behavior, political psychology, and Taiwan politics in comparative perspectives.
 My publication on the change of Taiwanese Identity can be found on Asian Survey (forthcoming).
 My ongoing projects include the long-term effect of violent repression on elections (case of the White Terror in Taiwan), the impact of the extreme candidates on voter’s perception, Taiwan party politics, and online political participation.

-Father of one 3yr son Rong and one 6mo daughter Elaina.
+Father of 3yr son Rong and 11mo daughter Elaina.

 Austin Horng-En Wang